eclipse-pass/pass-core/README.md

 # App service

-The PASS application is available at `/app/`.
+The PASS application is available at `/app/` and `/` is redirected to `/app/`.
 Requests are resolved against the location given by the environment variable `PASS_CORE_APP_LOCATION`.
+If a request cannot be resolved, then `/app/index.html` will be returned.
+This allows the user interface to handle paths which may not resolve to files.

 # User service